New Hampshire emerges as potential launch pad for Trump 2020 primary challenge

 Kasich, who was runner-up to Trump in the 2016 GOP presidential primary in New Hampshire, told Fox News that “all my options are on the table” when asked about any 2020 intentions during his spring visit to the Granite State.

-Flake, who decided to retire from the Senate at the end of this year rather than likely lose a primary challenge, downplayed talk of a taking on Trump during his second visit to New Hampshire this year.
+Flake, who decided to retire from the Senate at the end of this year rather than likely lose a primary challenge, downplayed talk of taking on Trump during his second visit to New Hampshire this year.
 The senator told reporters he was “not really thinking about that.
 There’s too much going on in Washington now.”

 But he didn’t close the door entirely.